Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 that can be execute to set your cards to a known state.
 As an example, you could use such a file to configure your GPUs on boot up (see [Setting GPU Automatically at Startup](#setting-gpu-automatically-at-startup)).

-### The amdgpu-pac interface for Type 1 and Type 2 cards
+### The amdgpu-pac interface for Type PStates and Type CurvePts cards
 ![](amdgpu-pac_scrshot.png)

 In the interface, you will notice entry fields for indicating new values for specific parameters.
 In most cases, the